 Having grown up on the edge of the pristine waters of Lake Superior, Wilkinson is attracted to the colors and dynamic forms of nature.
 She is also aware of current environmental dilemmas and concerns which are at times reflected in her artwork.
 The Painted People’s "Night in the City" series, called "iridescent" by the critic Dan Bischoff, hints at the apocalyptic nature of 21st century life.
 Her video installation "Voyage" tracks the surreal journey of a mountain lion from city to wilderness, and another, the "The Sun and the Horn," celebrates the Summer Solstice.
 Using two projectors, she projects on translucent scrims, giving the imagery a mysterious, ever-changing flow and also allowing people to interact with the imagery.
 She then photographs these interactions, adding yet another layer to the experience.

-All the digital collages and animations on this site are made by layering and merging the artist's photos of nature, cities, dolls, drawings, paintings, etc. using Photoshop, Corel Paint and After Effects.
+Her digital collages and animations are made by layering and merging the artist's photos of nature, cities, dolls, drawings, paintings, etc. using Photoshop and After Effects.
 The imagery can be presented in varying ways and in virtually any size: as prints, mounted photographs, projected on a wall, or within digital frames.